 About Molly Kelly

 Molly grew up as the second of 11 children.
-She learned an important lesson growing up in such a large family: if one is to succeed, then all must succeed.
+She learned a valuable lesson growing up in such a large family: if one is to succeed, then all must succeed.
 And this is how she’ll govern New Hampshire – for one of us to thrive, we all must thrive.
 No one gets left behind.

 As a single mother raising three children, Molly worked her way through Keene State College -- managing the family dorms, waiting tables at a pizza place and delivering newspapers in rural New Hampshire -- so she could put food on the table.
 Kelly also worked her way through Franklin Pierce Law Center before working as a financial advisor, helping families create budgets and ensure they could take care of their families.